 Overview

-The Pears Cumbria School of Medicine will produce doctors committed to delivering cutting-edge healthcare approaches and serve the needs of their local community.
+The Pears Cumbria School of Medicine will train doctors committed to serve the needs of their local community.

-Our tailored 4-year programme enrols graduate-entry students.
-Our focus is delivering the highest standard of training with an aim to improve health outcomes in Cumbria and the North West.
+This four-year Imperial degree programme is delivered in Cumbria in collaboration with the University of Cumbria and enrols graduate-entry students.
+Our focus is delivering the highest standard of training with an aim to improve health outcomes in Cumbria and beyond.

-Over time, the medical school will support exciting new career opportunities in the region, and support local clinical providers in recruiting and retaining medical staff.
+Over time, the medical school will support new career opportunities in the region, support local clinical providers in recruiting and retaining medical staff.

-Through collaboration with local NHS partners and other stakeholders, we will establish research groups dedicated to addressing healthcare needs in the North West.
-These groups aim to enhance patient outcomes by fostering increased research activity.
+Through collaboration with local NHS partners and other stakeholders, we will establish research dedicated to addressing healthcare needs in the North West.
+This research aims to enhance patient outcomes by fostering increased research activity.

 To remove barriers to becoming a doctor, we have implemented a more inclusive application process.
 We are committed to widening access to medical education and raising aspirations for local people to consider a role in healthcare.